Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.18.2 (3/1/2014)

+* Add `type` attribute to virtual keyboard buttons
+* Scramble extension no longer ignores spacers.
+Fixes [issue #240](https://github.com/Mottie/Keyboard/issues/240)
+* Fix initial focus - when a preview input is used, the focus is again transferred to it upon keyboard opening.
+* Fix remember caret position in preview input after reveal (except in IE; not sure why)
+* Caret plugin now accepts an object
+* Updated all extensions to work with v1.18+
+  * Previously, extensions assumed that a built keyboard would always exist in memory
+  * Extensions are now reapplied when a "new" keyboard is revealed.

 ### Version 1.18.1 (2/19/2014)

 * Custom layouts are now stored using a unique hash; this fixes the broken main demo page with lots of custom layouts.